sigma-db/core/README.md

 * Clone the project with `git clone https://github.com/dlw93/sigmaJS`.
 * From within the project directory, run `npm install` to download build dependencies such as the [TypeScript](https://www.typescriptlang.org/) compiler and the parser generator [PEG.js](https://pegjs.org/).
 * To build the library and the accompanying client application, run `npm run build`.
+* To make the package accessible from other projects and the command line, run `npm link`.

 You can now use sigmaJS as described in [Installation and Use](#installation-and-use)